alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 to obscure content at rest upon a central server.
 So therefore E2ESM is often narrowly regarded in terms of "end-to-end encryption".

-Other architectural approaches exist - for instance [@RicochetRefresh] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of content to relevant participants.
+Other architectural approaches exist - for instance [@Ricochet] which implements closed distribution by using secure point-to-point [@RFC7686] networking to literally restrict the distribution of content to relevant participants.

 Therefore we describe E2ESM in terms of functional behaviours of the software rather than in terms of its implementation technologies and architecture.